davidgaribay-dev/personal-website/src/content/notes/homelab.md

 ---
-title: "Journey Into Homelab"
+title: "Journey Into Homelab: A Beginner's Guide to Self-Hosting"
-description: "How to get started into homelabbing"
+description: "Learn how to build your own homelab with Proxmox, Docker, and self-hosted services.
+From breaking my family's first computer to running local AI models and automation infrastructure."
 publishDate: 2025-12-24
-tags: ["homelab", "self-hosting", "proxmox", "docker", "infrastructure", "linux"]
+tags: ["homelab", "self-hosting", "proxmox", "docker", "infrastructure", "linux", "local-ai", "agentic-ai"]
 draft: false
 featured: true
 image: "/homelab.jpg"
+---

+Whether you want to self-host services, run local AI models, or build infrastructure for agentic AI experiments, a homelab is the perfect sandbox.
+This post covers my journey from accidentally destroying my family's first computer to running my own servers with Proxmox, Docker, and everything in between.

 ---

 ## The SpongeBob Incident